Telenav/osrm-backend/integration/doc/oasis/architecture_design.md

 - `Solution` is the layer contains logic for how to select charge stations, such as
   * whether need charge or not
   * is destination reachable by single charge
-  * multiple charge station solution finding, which could be search along route or charge station based routing, implemented by lower layer
+  * multiple charge station solution finding, which could be search along route or charge station based routing, implemented by internal layer
 - `GenerateSolution` abstract the interface for how to generate multiple charge station solution